 - Eden: It’s An Endless World!

-- Gantz Individual Volumes (Dark Horse are now releasing omnibuses of Gantz)
+- Gantz Individual Volumes (Dark Horse is now releasing omnibuses of Gantz)

 - Gunsmith Cats